AdobeDocs/certification.en/help/certifications/aem/aem-sites-e-developer.md

 >[!NOTE]
 >
->This exam has recently replaced a previous version.
-The exam that is now retired is AD0-E116 Adobe Experience Manager Sites Developer expert.
-This is the newest version.
+>You are viewing the **newest version** of this certification exam.
+AD0-E116 Adobe Experience Manager Sites Developer expert is the previous version and has now retired.

 ## Start your journey toward certification